analogdevicesinc/VSCode-Maxim/readme.md

 9. Set the `"target"` variable to the correct microcontroller you are using.

+10. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
+This is only necessary if you used a non-default installation location.

-10. The VS Code environment is now injected, but you will need to do some additional configuration of the Makefile to add in your existing source code to the build process.
+11. The VS Code environment is now injected, but you will need to do some additional configuration of the Makefile to add in your existing source code to the build process.
 See [Adding Source Files](#Adding-Source-Files) for more details on this.

-11. See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](#Makefile-Configuration) for additional configuration options.
+12. See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](#Makefile-Configuration) for additional configuration options.

 ## Option 3 - Starting with a Pre-Made Project
 1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.